Chaoticka/crackerjacks/Adding-your-own-ciphers.md

            """The name of the decoding ussed
            returns string
            """
-           return "firtLetter"
+           return "firstLetter"
 ```

-**⚠️Warning**: This is a step often overlooked.
+**⚠️ Warning**: This is a step often overlooked.
 In the Decoding folder there is a file called `__init__.py`.
 Edit this file and add your decoder to it.

 **Note**: Now run Ciphey to see if it works.
 We use Poetry to run Ciphey.
 Poetry creates a virtualenv when you run Ciphey, so you know it'll work for us exactly how it works for you.
 In the root directory of Ciphey (next to the README.md file) run `poetry run ciphey -t "he elephant lollll lameeeee octopus"`.
 If your decoder doesn't work, run "-vvv" to see what's happening & contact us via Discord or a GitHub issue.